jaarmore/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## 11-directories_permissions
 > Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+## 12-directory_permissions
+Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.